-Ardtrabane House, Bushmills, Northern Ireland: We highly recommend this B&B. The B&B itself is lovely.
+Ardtrabane House, Bushmills, Northern Ireland (Editor’s Note: no longer in operation): We highly recommend this B&B. The B&B itself is lovely.
 The hosts are welcoming and very helpful.

 While check in starts at 4 PM, you can email with them before arrival to arrange to park at their home prior to that time.
 They will give you directions to walk to Causeway via farm road (maybe 10 minute walk?) that puts you right on the Red Path.
 In fact, they will give your directions to/from the Causeway and explain what you are seeing the entire way.
 By doing this, we saved two admission fees and parking.

 The Nook, Bushmills, Northern Ireland: Adjacent to Visitors Center and within walking distance to Ardtrabane B&B. It was fine, except for the flies.
 But you’re in the country!